murphyqm/safer-parks/README.md

 This repository contains the source code for a tempalte web-app to be used for the Safer Parks project.
 This web-app is still a work-in-progress/draft.
 You can see the prototyping behind-the-scenes over at my [Static App Experimentation repo](https://github.com/murphyqm/static-app-experiments).

+Currently pausing the full-HTML full-screen version of the app and focusing instead on the version loaded inside Quarto.
+Juggling these two involves different file paths to the data and makes for a difficult dev experience.

 ## Requirements (from a purely technical standpoint):

 - Open, open-source